WeirdMidas/AetherAtlas/README.md

 - A CPU/GPU, DevFreq and Scheduler optimization module.
 It's placebo-free and focuses entirely on improving the Android's dynamic behavior.
 - Integrates the Tracker optimization called Rice-to-idle (Race to idle whenever possible).
 This is a way to optimize WALT/PELT that allows the CPU to scale frequencies according to immediate performance needs, always preferring to resolve the task quickly even if this requires a higher frequency.
 Based on this, a touch of "opportunism" was also introduced, where the CPU scales as needed but always one step back, avoiding unnecessarily high frequencies.
 - Integrates the EAS scheduler optimization called "EAO" (Energy-Aware Opportunism).
 This is a way to optimize the EAS scheduler and the schedutil/interactive governor so that they prefer more energy-efficient placement, frequencies, and scheduling even in high-performance profiles.
 Always preferring to save energy by already knowing the immediate performance needs.
-- Optimize and improve the behavior of: audio, encoder/video, and camera, allowing the subsystems that most impact the user experience to improve both efficiency and stability.
-This improves the user experience.
+- Improve and optimize the behavior of subsystems that directly impact the user experience, such as audio, encoder, and others.
+This allows you to significantly reduce the power consumption of these subsystems, improving the user experience.
-- Reduces logspam from certain subsystems that many consider "useless."
-This allows for cleaner logcat and more centralized information, in addition to reducing idle CPU usage, resulting in better battery life.

 ## Profiles